-"If Christ bore the iniquity of everyone then universal salvation would be the result."
+"If Christ bore the iniquity of everyone and died for all, then universal salvation would be the necessary result."

 "If Christ died for everyone, then everyone will be saved."
 Lets think about the logic of this statement.
 This would be like saying, "If medicine is available for everyone, then everyone must be healed."
 This is obviously false.
 The medicine, though available, will not do any good unless it is taken.
 "There is more than enough cool, refreshing water for every thirsty person in the village."
 Does this mean that every person in the village will have his thirst quenched?
 Only if every person drinks!
-We need to make a difference between redemption accomplished and redemption applied.
+We need to make a difference between redemption accomplished (the price being paid) and redemption applied (by personal faith).

 "The Bible says that Christ died for MANY, not ALL."

 The Bible clearly states that Christ died for ALL in 1 Timothy 2:6, 2 Corinthians 5:14-15 and Isaiah 53:6.
 See also Hebrews 2:9 where we learn that He died for every man (each individual).
 It is true, however, that there are passages which teach that Christ died for MANY:

 "He bore the sin of MANY" (Isaiah 53:12).

 "For even the Son of man came not to be ministered unto, but to minister, and to give his life a ransom FOR MANY" (Mark 10:45).

 "For this is my blood of the new testament, which is shed FOR MANY for the remission of sins" (Matthew 26:28).